sottlmarek/DevSecOps/README.md

 ## Supply chain specific tools

 Supply chain is often the target of attacks.
 Which libraries you use can have a massive impact on security of the final product (artifacts).
-CI (Continuo’s integration must be monitored inside the tasks and jobs in pipeline steps.
+CI (Continuous integration must be monitored inside the tasks and jobs in pipeline steps.
 Integrity checks must be stored out of the system and in ideal case several validation runs with comparison of integers hashes / or attestation must be performed.

 | Name | URL | Description | Meta |
 | :---------- | :---------- | :---------- | :----------: |